 How to choose and store potatoes

 There is a large variety of potatoes out there in the world, and from these varieties, endless dishes have been concocted over the years.
-As a beginner, you will want to choose the healthiest and ripest variety of potatoes that you can find.
+As a beginner, you will want to choose the ripest variety of potatoes that you can find.

 - Squeeze them: A healthy potato is one that doesn’t give in when you squeeze it.
 They are firm to hold, while softer ones mean that they are probably about to go bad.